Sinashahsavari/VQA/README.md

 ## Description

 This is project SAMS_VQA developed by team SAMS composed of Sina Shahsavari, Arda Bati, Marjan Emadi and So Sasaki.
 The repository mainly consists of two implementations of Visual Question Answering (VQA).
-The experiment1 is an implementation for Bottom-Up and Top-Down Attention for VQA, which our final report is based on.
+The experiment1 is an implementation for Bottom-Up and Top-Down Attention for VQA, which our final paper is based on.
 The experiment2 is a completely different implementation for a vanilla VQA.
 The details are on the README file in each experiment directory.

 ## Requirements and Usage